emixon98/HashingLab/README.md

 ```

 ### Part 5: Testing
-The comments within this code block coincide with each required task of this section, some of which relate to getter functions implemented from the starting code.
+The comments within this code block coincide with each required task of this section, some of which relate to getter functions implemented from the starting code, and merely retreive private data members.
 These are rather simple and follow the traditional structure of:

 ```cpp
 int HashTable::size() const{